TheLakeMan/Hyperion/FIRST_STEPS.md

 Once the build issues are fixed:

-1. Set `tinyai` as the startup project
+1. Set `hyperion` as the startup project
 2. Run in debug mode (F5)
 3. Verify basic functionality works
 4. Run the test suite to confirm components work correctly